zsteinkamp/steinkamp.us/pages/posts/2015-09-01-beet-hash-with-beet-greens.md

 layout: post
 title: Beet Hash with Beet Greens
 date: '2015-09-01 01:29:56'
-categories: post post
-entry:
-  id: 1118
-  source: post
-  data:
 excerpt: |
   Beets are a wonder food.
 Not only are they delicious, but the nutrition (especially in the form of nitrates) they deliver to your body can help you achieve improved athletic performance.
 I''ve never cooked beet greens, so my first instinct was to cut off the greens and toss them out.
 But then I thought about that and how nutritious the greens could be.
 After a quick google search, I found that the greens are entirely edible -- stems and all.
 So begins tonight's experiment.

-  created_at: '2015-09-01 01:45:09'
-  updated_at: '2015-09-01 01:55:30'
-  pub_date: '2015-09-01 01:29:56'
-  disabled: 0
+tags:
+- Cooking
 ---

 I've been cooking a lot lately.
 I love cooking!
 I love the creativity of it, the chemistry and process, and of course eating good food.
 Given the choice, I'd take an environment like "Chopped" over a cookbook any day.
 Give me a few good ingredients and an empty plate and let's see what happens.